CompPsychology/rador-ky-data/README.md

 ## Open Questions
 - Linear rescaling of opioid mortality rates (adjust means of estimates to match true means)?
+Predicted value distribution to match original value distribution.
 - Should `denominator` for estimated opioid death rates be 1 or 100,000, as the measurement is "deaths per 100,000 individuals"?
 - Fill county-weeks that have no prediction due to thresholding with Null?